 If you are using PHP on Microsoft Windows with the Apache web server (httpd) built from apache.org, note the following:

 MySQL no longer supports VC6, the MySQL Enterprise Plugin for Connector/PHP for Microsoft Windows is compiled with the newer VC9 compiler.
 You can not use PHP as a loaded module with an Apache web server build that uses VC6.
 Alternative Apache builds exist that use VC9.
 Check your source and ensure that your binaries are compiled using VC9.

-Note that PHP binaries for Microsoft Windows from php.net have
+PHP binaries for Microsoft Windows from php.net have compiled

 The configuration of the MySQL Enterprise Plugin for Connector/PHP is handled through